JAlbertCode/prompt-marketplace/README.md

 - If you encounter Prisma errors in the console, make sure your database is properly configured
 - By default, the application uses `USE_DB_FALLBACK=true` and can work without a real database
-- See [DATABASE_FALLBACK.md](DATABASE_FALLBACK.md) for more details on troubleshooting database issues
+- See the troubleshooting section of this README for more details on handling database issues

 > NOTE: The application uses client-safe API routes for database operations.
 All direct Prisma usage is kept server-side to prevent browser compatibility issues.